Bay Area Hiker Links and Recommended Reading

 The Jepson Manual: Higher Plants of California, edited by James

-you may want to have this book in your collection.
+to have this book in your collection.

-Growing California Native Plants, by Marjorie G. Schmidt
+Growing California Native Plants, by Marjorie G. Schmidt.

-of some plants, a few color photos, and instructions for choosing, propagating
+This guide includes simple line illustrations of some plants, a few color photos,

-and growing native annuals and perennials.
+and instructions for choosing, propagating and growing native annuals and perennials.

 Complete Garden Guide to the Native Shrubs of California, by Glenn